Silverasdf/SetlistApp/README.md

 ## src

 format_csv.py: This file is used to format the csv file that is used to generate the setlist.
-It is not necessary to run this file if the csv file is already formatted. setlist_make_gui.py: This file is used to generate the setlist.
-It is the main file that should be run.
+It is not necessary to run this file if the csv file is already formatted. setlist_math.py: This file contains the math part of the project.
+It is used to generate the setlist. gui.py: This file contains the gui part of the project.
+It is also the main file that should be run.

 ## Usage